Condition: Alcohol withdrawalShow answers too

 Northern Ireland Department of Health, Social Services and Public Safety has guidelines, but not for alcohol dependence

 There are plenty of other guidelines and so-called "consensus statements" (where a group of experts and specialists pool their ideas, based more on their own experiences and what the published papers say rather than just what the published studies say).
-These will have been produced for healthcare professionals by such bodies as BAP (British Association for Psychopharmacology).
+These will have been produced for healthcare professionals by such bodies as BAP (British Association for Psychopharmacology) in 2012.

 - Where else can I go for advice for alcohol dependence?